thayton/thayton.github.io/_drafts/scraping-by-example-json-data.md

 `https://sjobs.brassring.com/TGWebHost/jobdetails.aspx?siteid=5216&partnerid=25595&jobId=357662`

-But note that url we extract from the JSON data has a lot of unnecessary parameters.
+But the url we extract from the JSON data has a lot of unnecessary parameters.

-`jobdetails.aspx?SID=%5eEnlVV9o9EpB_slp_rhc_acR7YArHwQsgrzO5e8FYRi6rgQcr3e%2f1DKTvwIttnnGZdFDBpFzv&jobId=357662&type=search&JobReqLang=1&recordstart=1&JobSiteId=5216&JobSiteInfo=357662_5216&GQId=480`
+`jobdetails.aspx?SID=%5eEnlVV9o9EpB...&jobId=357662&type=search&
+    JobReqLang=1&recordstart=1&JobSiteId=5216&JobSiteInfo=357662_5216&
+    GQId=480`

 The only parameter we're interested in is `jobId`.
 We must trim the url down to our desired form.

-The `refine_url` method filters out all other parameters except `jobID` from the job url and tacks on the `siteid` and `partnerid` parameters to get our final url.
+The `refine_url` method filters out all other parameters except `jobID` and tacks on the `siteid` and `partnerid` parameters to get our final result.

 {% highlight python %}
 def refine_url(self, job_url):